 You can wait until mid-afternoon but the longer they stay in the shipping box and not in a heated environment the more likely they will be to get sick.

 These days there are just a few top hatcheries that have a lot of variety and have existed for years.

 My favorite hatcher to order chicks online from is Cackle Hatchery.
 They have good quality birds and if you are ordering for show or 4-h they are also a good choice.
 They also have very reasonable prices.

 My in-laws have bought from Meyer Hatchery and also ended up with some great birds as well but I don’t feel like they have quiiiiiite as much selection.

-Another option is Murray McMurray Hatchery but they are on the pricier side in my opinion.
+- Murray McMurray Hatchery but they are on the pricier side in my opinion.